v-makoud/Azure-Industry-docs/azure-industry-docs/manufacturing/predictive-maintenance-solution.md

 ![IoT solution architecture](assets/pdm-assets/iot.png)

-This article won’t cover each component in the Azure IoT Solution Architecture as many details are [available online](https://azure.microsoft.com/en-us/updates/microsoft-azure-iot-reference-architecture-available/).
+The details of the Azure IoT Solution Architecture are [available online](https://azure.microsoft.com/en-us/updates/microsoft-azure-iot-reference-architecture-available/).
 However, there are unique challenges that may arise due to the potentially substantial number of devices connecting to backend services.